 Soak Your Whole Grains

-Part of a whole grain habit, then, is to as often as possible soak your flour or grain for up to 24 hours, and add a bit of whey, kefir, or yogurt.
+Part of a whole grain habit, then, is to as often as possible soak your grain for up to 24 hours, and add a bit of whey, kefir, or yogurt.
 Even 8 hours of soaking is very helpful.

 How to Eat Oats

 The grain with the highest phytate content is oats, so if you like oatmeal: